smartinternz02/SPSGP-61306-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 </details>

-### Other projects in the repository are of Android Basics in Kotlin
+### Other projects in this repository are of Android Basics in Kotlin